Nothing short of a miracle: from Bergen-Belsen to Mount Sinjar

 We have become a surrogate family for the Yedizi victims of ISIS, many of them women and children survivors of sexual slavery.
 Suffering from extreme trauma, and without English language skills, they depend on us to help them adjust to Canada.

-We are also involved in lobbying the government, along with our partner organizations, to bring more Yezidis to Canada.
+We are also involved in advocating on behalf of the Yezidi community to bring more Yezidis to Canada.

 Our Fundraising Goal

 Without the help of volunteer organizations such as Project Abraham, and the generosity of Canadians, the Yezidis have no hope of recovering from their nightmare.
 Our immediate need is to raise $300,000 which includes the cost of sponsoring more Yezidis to Canada, who are desperate to leave Turkey and Iraq, funding the day-to-day needs of the severely traumatized women and children survivors of ISIS, and funding for our Yezidi Education Support (YES) program.

 We are counting on you for your support.
 Please give generously to Project Abraham.